Prep4University Preparatory Course

 Take some time and try out our Degree Finder!
 It will take you just few clicks to find the degree programme that matches your profile, and you can find out more about the content of the degree programmes directly on our website.
 The results will help you get an overview so you can make a better choice of the degree programme for your studies.
 Above all, you should avoid choosing a degree programme that sounds good on paper but is not in demand in the professional world.

 Whether Bachelor's, Master's, full or part-time, in German or English - there is something for everyone here at CBS in Germany.
-Discover our study programmes at our seven campuses in Cologne, Mainz, Berlin/Potsdam, Aachen, Brühl, Neuss & Solingen now and find the course that best suits you and your career aspirations.
+Discover our study programmes at our eight campuses all over Germany and find the course that suits the best for you and your career aspirations.
 We want to shape the future for you and with you - are you in?

 Deciding where to study abroad can be tough There is always the question of where to study.
 With so many amazing options how can you narrow down the location that might be the best for you.
 The most convenient option of course is to stay in your country of origin and live with your parents and commute to a local university.
 But then you miss out on the multiple advantages that studying abroad at international universities offer.
 Before making that choice, it's important to ask your self few questions: